WxxShirley/LLMNodeBed/README.md

 # LLMNodeBed

 This repository is the official implementation of the paper: **A Comprehensive Analysis on LLM-based Node Classification Algorithms**.
-It provides a standardized framework for evaluating LLM-based node classification methods, including **10 datasets**, **8 algorithms**, and **3 learning paradigms**.
+It provides a standardized framework for evaluating LLM-based node classification methods, including **10 datasets**, **8 LLM-based algorithms**, and **3 learning paradigms**.
 Designed for flexibility, researchers can easily integrate new datasets or algorithms.

----

 ## 📝 Table of Contents
 - [🚀 Quick Start](#-quick-start)